If you are wondering how to see who is watching your Twitch stream (on your desktop):

-This guide will walk you through the essentials of tracking your viewers and offer tips to enhance your engagement strategy, helping you build a more interactive and loyal audience.
+This guide will walk you through the essentials of tracking your viewers and offer tips to work on your engagement strategy.
+It will also help you build a more interactive and loyal audience.
 Let's dive in.

 Understanding Twitch Viewer Insights